IDEO-coLAB/pyfi/README.md

 # Pythonic

-Use Python form within Node ✨
+Use Python from within Node ✨

 Pythonic is designed for prototyping apps with data-driven Python backends. **It is not recommended for scalable or production-ready apps.** For that, you might want to look at a micro-service architecture.